Philipp-Sc/cosmos-rust-bot/packages/cosmos-rust-signal-bot/README.md

 * **cosmos-rust-bot** writes the current data (via cosmos-rust-interface) to an embedded database.
 * Using UNIX Sockets **cosmos-rust-bot** communicates with **cosmos-rust-signal-bot**:
   - **cosmos-rust-bot**: request notification(s) for a given query
-  - **cosmos-rust-signal-bot**: recieve notification(s)
+  - **cosmos-rust-signal-bot**: receive notification(s)
 Note: **cosmos-rust-bot** issues notifications either directly after a request or when the data related to a subscription was updated.
-* cosmos-rust-signal-bot manages it's notification in its own embedded database.
+* cosmos-rust-signal-bot manages its notification in its own embedded database.

 ## Install